Find an Approved Solicitor on the Nottingham Building Society

 Banks point to the increase in fraud as the reason for the cull – criteria have been tightened and a smaller panel should be easier to keep an eye on.
 No lender will say how many solicitors have been dropped, claiming the information is commercially sensitive, but the Law Society says it is hearing daily from firms that have been removed from panels, or have other concerns about them.
 Some do not even realise they have been dropped until contacted by a borrower who has instructed them as might be the situation in your buyer’s case.
 Your purchasers are unlikely to have any sway in the decision.

-I am buying a newly constructed flat and my lawyer is advising me that she has to disclose incentives from the developer as her practice is on the Nottingham Building Society conveyancing panel.
-The Estate Agents are hassling me to exchange and my preference is not to prolong the conveyancing.
+I am purchasing a newly built apartment and my lawyer is advising me that she has to reveal incentives from the developer as her firm is on the Nottingham Building Society conveyancing panel.
+I am under pressure to sign contracts and I would rather not prolong the conveyancing.
 Is my lawyer right?

 You should not exchange unless you have advised to do so by your lawyer.
 A precondition to being on the Nottingham Building Society approved panel is to comply with the CML Handbook requirements (last updated for this lender on Nottingham Building Society).
 The CML Conveyancing Handbook requires that your lawyer have the appropriate Disclosure of Incentive form completed by the developer and accepted by your lender.